it4pigs/stock-advisor/README.md

 # stock-advisor
-is a Node.js app for advising which stock to buy.
+a Node.js app for advising which stock to buy.
 This App is using data from Recommendation Trends on Yahoo Finance.

 ### Requirements